 - We strongly recommend that students do NOT make long distance travel plans on the first or last day of your intensive(s).
 Our industry panels and final showcase require participation from all students throughout, and we are unable to release students prior to our ending time no exceptions!
 Please note that, if you have to miss any part of the intensive, you may not be able to participate in the final industry showcase fully or at all. - New York City tends to be very hot in July and August, and the air can be quite humid.
-You can expect high temperatures between 80°F and 90°F each day, with slighter lower temperatures at night. - A friendly reminder: The Industry Showcase for BAA Jr, Summer Session One, Summer Session Two and Summer Session Three are not open to parents or friends.
+You can expect high temperatures between 80°F and 90°F each day, with slighter lower temperatures at night. - A friendly reminder: The Industry Showcase for BAA Junior, Summer Session One, Summer Session Two and Summer Session Three are not open to parents or friends.
 Invited industry only, please (agents, managers, casting directors, etc).
 Summer Session Four is the only BAA Showcase that we open to parents and the public.
-Summer Session Four students will receive information regarding ticket reservation separately. - If students would like to find a roommate for your time in New York City, we recommend posting a notice on our Facebook page and looking through the posts that are already there.
-Because our wall gets quite a lot of traffic, we recommend posting/searching notices daily.
+Summer Session Four students will receive information regarding ticket reservation separately.